-At Halls Fine Art we hope that buying and selling at auction is a clear and simple process.
-Here is our full terms and conditions and further facts to consider;
+At Halls Fine Art Auctioneers we aim to make buying and selling at auction a clear and simple process.

 So that you are happy with our conditions of sale please click here to read our full terms and conditions.

 In accordance with Artists Resale Rights Regulations 2006, all lots marked ARR or § which sell for €1000 or more are subject to a resale royalty charge (“Royalty”).
 This Royalty is payable by the Bidder.
 The Royalty will be charged at a rate of 4% of the total hammer price (exclusive of Bidder’s premium) for lots selling for amounts up to €50000.
 For lots selling in excess of €50,001, the Royalty shall be calculated at a reduced rate (details available on request).
 The Royalty is not subject to VAT and is payable in sterling calculated on the day of sale at the prevailing rate of exchange.
 Payment shall be passed directly to the Design and Artists Copyright Society (DACS), 33 Great Sutton Street, London EC1V 0DX.
 For further information please contact the Auctioneers or DACS on 0845 4103410 or visit their website at www.dacs.org.uk.

 Lots in this sale may be purchased with notes, coins or travellers cheques in sterling provided that the total payable by you does not exceed the equivalent in sterling of €10000.
 If the amount payable by you exceeds the equivalent of €10000, the balance must be paid otherwise than in notes, coins or travellers cheques.
 These conditions are in accordance with The Money Laundering Regulations 2003.